STATEMENT UNDER S.54 OF THE MODERN SLAVERY ACT 2015

 Our procurement practices and controls (which include insisting on a contractual right to audit a supplier where appropriate) have mitigated the risks of modern slavery in our organisation and supply chains.
 However, the increased focus that we have placed on modern slavery (as described above), particularly with respect to our procurement practices, will further enhance our risk management.

 We are committed to combating the risks of modern slavery occurring within our organisation and supply chains.
-Cubico’s Internal Auditor and Procurement Manager has specific remit to further address the risks and will lead initiatives to:
+Cubico’s Internal Auditor and Procurement Manager alongside the Legal and Compliance team, have specific remit to further address the risks and will lead initiatives to:

-- better map our supply chain so that additional initiatives can be developed in the areas of highest risk;
+- continue mapping of our supply chain so that additional initiatives can be developed in the areas of highest risk;

-- use slavery and trafficking questionnaires to develop our risk analysis and selection of suppliers;
+- finalise and put into practice our slavery and trafficking questionnaires to develop our risk analysis and selection of suppliers;

-- carry out due diligence and audits on suppliers and our own assets which include an increased focus on modern slavery risks;
+- continue to carry out due diligence and audits on suppliers and our own assets which will continue to have an increased focus on modern slavery risks;

-- enforce the requirements of the Supplier Code of Conduct which we are proposing to introduce during the course of 2017;
+- enforce the requirements of the Supplier Code of Conduct which we introduced during the course of 2017;

-We acknowledge that our employees are our ‘eyes and ears’ when it comes to vigilance on the risks of modern slavery.
-We are therefore planning a programme of training focused on modern slavery which is appropriate to the tasks that our employees undertake for us.
+As noted in our 2016 statement we acknowledge that our employees are our ‘eyes and ears’ when it comes to vigilance on the risks of modern slavery.
+We have therefore invested in an e-learning modern slavery module which is being rolled out in 2018.

 This statement is made by Cubico Sustainable Investments Holdings Limited for itself and on behalf of Cubico Sustainable Investments Limited and the board of directors of both companies have approved it and will update it annually.